swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Let's clean up this data!
 Navigate to the `data` directory.
 Use a single `find` command to perform the below exercises.
 Number 2 does not require `find`:

-1. Find any file whose name is "NOTES" within `data` and its subdirectories, and delete it

-2. Create a new directory called `cleaneddata`
+1. Create a new directory called `cleaneddata`

-3. Copy all of the files (only) within the subdirectories of `data` into `cleaneddata`.
+2. Copy all of the files (only) within the subdirectories of `data` into `cleaneddata`.
 (Hint: remember the wildcard.
 If you mess up, you can just delete the contents of cleaneddata, and try again.)

+3. Find any file whose name is "NOTES" within `cleaneddata` and its subdirectories, and delete it.

 4. Rename all of the files to ensure that they end in `.txt` (note: it is okay for certain files to end in `.txt.txt`, as some already end with `.txt`.)